alphagov/csw-backend/README.md

 You will only need to do this in an AWS account where this has not already been set up.

+If you are creating a new environment in an already setup AWS account you will need to add your URLs to the Google Cloud Console once your Chalice app has been deployed.

+**TODO - Add instructions for this**

 ### Upload shared parameters

 Create shared credentials in parameter store.